ml4a/ml4a/simple_nn.md

+---
+layout: guide
+title: A Simple Neural Network with numpy
+---

 This is a very simple neural network example to demonstrate how they work.

 We will just use `numpy` to be fully transparent about each step.